nagibmahfuj/laravel-security-policies/README.md

 composer require nagibmahfuj/laravel-security-policies
 ```

-For local development inside an app (unconventional but supported), add PSR-4 mapping in the host app `composer.json`:
+For local development inside an existing app (unconventional but supported when the package lives under `vendor/`), add a PSR-4 mapping in the host app `composer.json` so the provider can be autoloaded:

 ```json
 {